 How long your vanilla beans last depend on a whole variety of factors, including production, storage before you bought them, and storage after you bought them.
 Therefore, it’s hard to say exactly how long your vanilla beans last.

 Your best bet is just to check the best-by date on the label.
-That’s likely to be around 2 years after the date your purchased your beans.
-Your vanilla beans will likely be okay for a good 6 months after that, provided you’ve kept them in reasonable conditions.
+That’s likely to be around two years after the date you purchased your beans.
+Your vanilla beans will likely be okay for a good six months after that, provided you’ve kept them in reasonable conditions.

 Scroll up if you missed how to store your vanilla beans.

-After 6 months beyond the best-by date, your vanilla beans won’t smell or taste as good, and you’re at an increased risk of seeing dryness or mold.
+After six months beyond the best-by date, your vanilla beans won’t smell or taste as good, and you’re at an increased risk of seeing dryness or mold.

 There’s one bit of good news: Opening your vanilla beans won’t make them degrade faster (in fact, it often helps for airing purposes).
 Therefore, storage times are the same for opened or unopened vanilla beans!

 Saving Old Vanilla Beans: How To Make Vanilla Extract

 Got a load of vanilla beans with best-by dates in the next few months?